 Course Date 22-26 JULY 2024

-If you are considering a career in the military as an active-duty behavioral health provider as a psychology or social work.
-The Pathways Program is designed specifically with you in mind!
+If you are considering a career in the military as an active-duty psychologist or social worker, the Pathways Program is designed specifically for you!

-Pathways to Military Behavioral Health Careers: The Summer Institute is a five-day course designed to enhance the awareness about what activewhat active-duty service as a military psychologists or social worker entails..
+Pathways to Military Behavioral Health Careers: The Summer Institute is a five-day course designed to enhance the awareness about what active-duty service as a military psychologist or social worker entails.
 The program aims to provide information to improve candidates’ competitiveness for behavioral health positions within the Armed Forces.
-The program offers participants first-hand insights into military culture and the roles of military psychologists and social workers who provide care to active duty service members.
+The program offers participants first-hand insights into military culture and the roles of military psychologists and social workers who provide care to active-duty service members.
 During specific modules, participants from different disciplines will collaborate in joint sessions, while in other modules, they will participate in separate breakout sessions.

 The course is:

 - Offered at no cost including lodging for the entirety.
 (Students are responsible for covering their own travel, meals, and incidental expenses).

 - Hosted at the Uniformed Services University of the Health Sciences located in Bethesda, MD.

 - Designed for students who are seriously considering applying for military psychology internships or military social work positions in thein the U.S. Army, Navy, and Air Force.

 - This intensive program will strengthen students’ backgrounds in military behavioral health, as they gain first-hand knowledge of military culture, the work of behavioral health providers serving in uniform, and evidence-based strategies to treat active duty service members